salrashid123/gcs_signedurl/README.md

 - Why am i writing this repo?
-  because it isn't clear that in those environment that with _some languages_ you can "just use" the default credentials (`node`, `java`) while in others you need to explicitly  use [service account impersonation](https://cloud.google.com/iam/docs/impersonating-service-accounts) (`go`)...and finally in `python`, you _should_ use the the impersonated credential type directly to sign.
+  because it isn't clear that in those environment that with _some languages_ you can "just use" the default credentials (`node`, `java`, `go`) if and only if you enabled [service account impersonation](https://cloud.google.com/iam/docs/impersonating-service-accounts).

 - Whats wrong with the Documented [samples for signedURL](https://cloud.google.com/storage/docs/samples/storage-generate-signed-url-v4)?
   They use service account keys.. don't do that!